 - Physical Therapy: Formal physical therapy will start shortly after your hospitalization.
 The goal is to improve muscle strength as well as increase range of motion and mobility.
 A unique program of exercises will be formulated to meet your specific needs.
 Therapists will consider any movement restrictions you have as well, so you have the safest possible recovery.

-During the recovery process, your doctor and your physical therapist will work together to ensure you are on track for a successful recovery.
+During the antererior hip replacement recovery time, your doctor and your physical therapist will work together to ensure you are on track for a successful recovery.
 They will be looking out to make sure you reacquire full balance, your tendons and muscles stretch properly and your muscles regain their full strength.

 At first, you will have to use a cane or walker to get around.
 However, unlike the posterior approach, there should be less post-operative pain.
 In fact, many are able to bend at the waist and put weight on their leg not long after the surgery is complete.
 This means those who undergo an anterior hip replacement can use a cane or walker sooner.
 Some patients require the use of pain medication.